Microcurrent Facial in Scottsdale, AZ 85260

 • No downtime — resume your daily routine immediately

-While a single session produces a visible lift that lasts 2–3 days, a full series progressively re-educates muscles and increases collagen production for longer-lasting improvement.
+While a single session produces a visible lift that lasts 2–3 days, a full series progressively re-educates muscles and supports improved tone for longer-lasting improvement.
 Many clients describe the look as naturally refreshed — not “done.”
+Microcurrent also helps improve sagging skin by restoring the muscle tone that supports surface skin definition.

 Professional Microcurrent vs At-Home Devices